rust-lang/book/2018-edition/src/appendix-04-other-useful-tools.md

 We’re now using `_i`, and the warning will no longer appear.

 `cargo fix` can also be used to transition your code between different editions of Rust.
-Editions are covered in Appendix H.
+Editions are covered in Appendix E.

 ## More lints with `clippy`